pkutzner/xenorchestra_installer/README.md

 If you don't want NFS capabilities run ```sudo apt-get remove nfs-common```.

 * Do not use LAMP
-* Optional to enable SSH access/highly recommended
+* SSH Access is optional, but highly recommended

 # Goals/Backstory for this script